Yellow fever is a serious disease. You should be immunised against yellow fever before you travel to certain countries.

 - In some countries, vaccination is compulsory for those who have travelled from a 'yellow fever' area or country.

-- Your doctor or practice nurse can advise if you should be immunised for your travel destination and whether you need this certificate of vaccination.
+- Your doctor or practice nurse may be able to advise if you should be immunised for your travel destination and whether you need this certificate of vaccination.
+Not all practices have the resources to do this - if yours doesn't then you'll need to go to a private travel clinic.

 - Workers who handle material that may be infected by the yellow fever virus - for example, laboratory workers.